samarabbas/temporal-documentation-legacy/index.md

 title: Welcome
 layout: marketing
 callout: Workflow as Code Platform
 callout_description: Temporal Workflow as Code Platform preserves complete multithreaded application state including thread stacks with local variables across hardware and software failures.
 It greatly simplifies coding of complex stateful distributed applications.
-At the same time it is scalable and robust enough to power hundreds of critical use cases at Uber and outside.
+At the same time it is scalable and robust enough to power hundreds of critical use cases.
 ---

 <section class="features">